 America Responds to 9/11

 • Sept.
-11, 2001: Terrorists hijack four U.S. planes, crashing two into the two towers of the World Trade Center in lower Manhattan, while a third hits the U.S. Pentagon minutes later.
-The fourth plane, targeted to hit the White House, crashes in a field in Shanksville, Pennsylvania, after passengers attacked the terrorists.
-The death toll, not including the hijackers, was 2,977.
+11, 2001: Terrorists hijack four U.S. planes, crashing two into the Twin Towers of the World Trade Center in lower Manhattan, while a third hits the U.S. Pentagon minutes later.
+The fourth plane, targeted to hit the White House, crashes in a field near Shanksville, Pennsylvania, after passengers attacked the terrorists.
+The death toll, not including the `9 hijackers, was 2,977.

 • Sept.
 25, 2001: Defense Secretary Donald Rumsfeld announces the anti-terror campaign as “Operation Enduring Freedom,” which he says will take years to fight.
 The following day, Saudi Arabia ends diplomatic ties with Afghanistan’s Taliban government.

 • Oct.
 7, 2001: Airstrikes by the United States and Great Britain are launched in Afghanistan at Taliban and al Qaeda training camps and targets.
 “What America is tasting now is only a copy of what we have tasted,” al Qaeda leader Osama bin Laden says in a video statement released the same day.
 “Our Islamic nation has been tasting the same for more than 80 years of humiliation and disgrace, its sons killed, and their blood spilled, its sanctities desecrated.”

 • Oct.
 19-20, 2001: The ground war begins, with special forces striking in Kandahar.
 In the coming weeks, Britain, Turkey, Germany, Italy, The Netherlands, France and Poland all announce they will deploy troops to Afghanistan.